Responding to Negative Reviews of Your Auto Shop

 You’ve also been turning wrench long enough to know that some customers you serve aren’t going to leave happy – despite your best efforts!

 With online reviews becoming the new word-of-mouth, you can bet that some unhappy customers will leave a negative review on a public platform like Google or Yelp.
-Did you know that Americans tell an average of 15 people about a poor service experience, versus the 11 people they’ll tell about a good experience?
+Did you know that Americans tell an average of 15 people about a poor service experience versus the 11 people they’ll tell about a good experience?

 Unfortunately, you can’t just ignore a bad review in hopes that it will fade away into the white noise of the Internet.
-In fact, ignoring a negative review can generally make things worse, not just for your relationship with the customer who wrote the review, but also your public audience: Ninety percent of online searchers use reviews to determine whether they’ll do business with a company (Podium).
+In fact, ignoring a negative review can generally make things worse, not just for your relationship with the customer who wrote the review but also for your public audience: Ninety percent of online searchers use reviews to determine whether they’ll do business with a company (Podium).

 For that reason, we’re serving up some pro tips that will help you navigate almost any situation that arises in responding to negative reviews about your shop and ensure long-term success.